#Scanning — Barcodes, Receipts & Photos

 - Each detected item becomes an inventory entry

 Multi-item detection is one of Smart Scan's best tricks.
-Take a photo of your medicine cabinet, a shelf of pantry items, or a collection of tools, and it will try to identify each item individually.
+Take a photo of your medicine cabinet, a shelf of pantry items, or a collection of tools (or six album covers laid out on the rug), and it will try to identify each item individually.
 One photo, many inventory entries.

 #Camera Controls